OrkunAvci/Reactor/README.md

 Prefix is "--".

 It has admin permissions to skip over permission based errors while we continue to develop the bot.

+Channel name for --react is taken from config.json, and we plan to make is customizeable, too.

 # Commands